PikoRT/pikoRT/docs/contribute.rst

 There are a variety of ways to contribute to this project.
 Here are the list what you may help:

-* Writing documentation.
+* Write documentation.
 * Report issue when you occure.
 * Implement new feature.
 * Code review -- this is always helpful.
 * Make a bug fixed and send the patches.
 * Adding new test.
 * Integrate new feature -- benchmark, TCP stack, GNU utilt...etc.
-* Porting to new paltform.
+* Port to new paltform.

 Create your GitHub account